 For the time being, I’m not going to make any trip announcements.
-We had announcements planed for a Greg trip to Patagonia and a Portugal retreat.
-But, I’m going to hold off on those until we get a little bit more clarity on how things are going to pan out with this crisis.
+We had announcements planed for a Portugal and Japan retreat.
+I’m not sure when those announcements will happen now.

 But, if you want information on those future trips as they become available, be sure to sign up below.

 I’m a big believer that the longer we all dilly-dally around the issue, the longer this will last.
 If we universally just take a break for 2 weeks, I think we’ll come out of this quickly.

 But, I’m also a big believer in freedoms and liberties.
 I’m also not an expert.
 So I’ll never give advice.